It is important to have the right look on the ballroom floor. Photo by Jay Kuntz.

 • Yes, I’m a different generation; I’m trying to learn.

 • So, what can I do?
 The answer is similar to the one above for your male counterparts, but remember in the ballroom culture, you are the feminine partner.
 Carefully consider your options and what you want to do.
 Ask yourself and your partner: Are your tattoos distracting to the look you are trying to portray on the floor?
 In your case, it is a feminine look.
 If they are not, again there are no rules against tattoos.
 If they are distracting, consider if your attire can be changed, perhaps the dress style should provide more coverage and you should wear hose.
-Experiment with makeups made to cover tattoos, such as Dermaflage’s Tattoo Cover Up, Dermablend, or Dermacol, to name just a few products out there.
-And as for the guys, the tattoos may be little less prominent with tanner.
+Experiment with makeup products designed to cover tattoos, such as Dermaflage’s Tattoo Cover Up, Dermablend, or Dermacol, to name a few.

 • Yes…generally speaking.
 A little darker skin looks healthier on the dancefloor.